-The first thing to look out for are motivated and talented people.
+The first thing to look out for is motivated and talented people.
 Smoke shops typically have a massive inventory and product selection.
 And many shoppers come in with questions and need some direction.
 Your staff should be prepared to be able to answer questions and help each customer navigate the shopping experience.

 Start interviewing for positions early in the process and offer competitive pay so that you attract the best candidates out there.

 Your marketing game will be an ongoing effort.
 And therefore one that you can worry more about down the road.

 But you also need to have a few things in place from the beginning: